fish-shell/fish-shell/README.md

 fish requires a C++11 compiler.
 It builds successfully with g++ 4.8 or later, or with clang 3.3 or later.

-fish can be built using autotools or Xcode. autoconf 2.60 or later is required to build from git versions, but is not required for releases.
+fish can be built using autotools or Xcode. autoconf 2.60 or later, as well as automake 1.13 or later, are required to build from git versions.
+These are not required to build from released tarballs.

 fish depends on a curses implementation, such as ncurses.
 The headers and libraries are required for building.